orbisgis/orbisfx/code-console/README.md

  the application, the dependency management can be tricky.
 There is two cases :
-   - Dependency used only within the script : if the dependency is only used inside the script and doesn't need acces to the system ClassLoader, the `@Grab`, `@Grapes`, `GrabResolver` ... annotations can be used.
+   - Dependency used only within the script : if the dependency is only used inside the script and doesn't need to access the system ClassLoader, the `@Grab`, `@Grapes`, `GrabResolver` ... annotations can be used.
    - Dependency using the system CLassLoader : if the dependency need